Enumerating Independent Linear Inferences

 As stated in previous sections, \cref{thm:main-reduced} is proved using a computational search.
 In this section we describe the algorithm used to search for \(S\)-independent inferences between \(P_4\)-free graphs of size \(n\), for some set \(S\) of linear inferences, as well as some of the optimisations we employ so that this search finishes in a reasonable time.
 Many of these optimisations may be of self-contained theoretical interest.
 To prove \cref{thm:main-reduced}, we will take the set \(S = \{\s,\m\}\) and \(n = 7\), but everything in this section generalises to an arbitrary set of linear inferences.

 The implementation is written in Rust,\footnote{\url{https://www.rust-lang.org/}} which offers a combination of good performance (both in terms of speed and memory management) but also provides a variety of high level abstractions such as algebraic data types.
 Furthermore, it has built-in support for iterators, allowing the code to be written in a more functional style, and has a built-in testing framework, meaning that sanity checks can be built into the code base.
-The code is available at \cite{Ric21:implementation} and has been split into two parts: a \emph{library} containing types for undirected linear graphs and formulae and some operations on them, and an \emph{executable} which implements the search algorithm using this library as a base.
+The code\cite{Ric21:implementation} is available at

+and has been split into two parts: a \emph{library} containing types for undirected linear graphs and formulae and some operations on them, and an \emph{executable} which implements the search algorithm using this library as a base.

 The content in this section is based on Section 5 of the preliminary version \cite{DasRice21}.
 In this version we have generalised the search algorithm to take an arbitrary set $S$ of linear inferences as input, and we have further used this to devise a recursive algorithm $\basis$ computing minimal sets of independent linear inferences, whose correctness we justify in \Cref{sec:further-theoretical}.